DattaSohel/Expenditure-Data-Analytics--/README.md

 <h2><b>Introduction</b></h2>

-In the *Expenditure Data Analysis Project*, I undertook a comprehensive analysis of a large dataset provided by Niti Aayog, focusing on the expenditure of various Indian states.
+In the <b>Expenditure Data Analysis Project</b>, I undertook a comprehensive analysis of a large dataset provided by Niti Aayog, focusing on the expenditure of various Indian states.
 The project involved several critical steps, including data cleaning, exploratory data analysis (EDA), and visualization.

 I used python libraries to get expenditure information, visualize different aspects of it, and finally I worked at a few ways of analyzing the spending of expenditure based on its previous